-a.
-Generally, reasonable out-of-pocket expenses (including long-distance telephone calls, express and overnight delivery services, computerized on-line research and faxes) are compensable at actual cost.

-b.
-Mileage is compensable at the rate of reimbursement for official government travel in effect at the time the expense was incurred.
+- a.
+Generally, reasonable out-of-pocket expenses (including long-distance telephone calls, express and overnight delivery services, computerized on-line research and faxes) are compensable at actual cost. - b.
+Mileage is compensable at the rate of reimbursement for official government travel in effect at the time the expense was incurred. - c.

-c.
 Copy work is compensable at the rate established by the Court for taxation of costs.

-6These rates are intended solely to provide practical guidance to lawyers and judges when requesting, challenging and awarding fees.
+These rates are intended solely to provide practical guidance to lawyers and judges when requesting, challenging and awarding fees.
 The factors established by case law obviously govern over them.
-One factor that mightwould support an adjustment to the applicable range is an increase in the cost of legal services since the adoption of the guidelines.
+One factor that would support an adjustment to the applicable range is an increase in the cost of legal services since the adoption of the guidelines.
 The guidelines, however, may serve to make the fee petition less onerous by narrowing the debate over the range of a reasonable hourly rate in many cases.
-These rates do not apply to cases governed by the Prison Litigation Reform Act, which sets an hourly rate by statute.
 The Court recognizes that there are attorneys for whom, and cases for which, the market rate differs from these guideline rates.
 In any event, the Court expects all claims to be appropriately supported.